My daughter Anna will be seven years old this October and still has her blankie Bubbles.

 When Anna started preschool, they allowed her to take Bubbles for the first few months, but eventually, they asked Bubbles to spend more time at home while Anna focused on her schoolwork.

 This meant that, for the first time, Bubbles stayed clean longer.
 During the summer months, Bubbles may take as many as four baths a week depending on what types of crafts or play we get into, so I never know how many thank you’s I’ll get (again, thanks to Bubbles) in one week.

 When I wash Bubbles, I always use Downy, and no one, and I mean NO ONE, is allowed to take Anna her blanket when it’s time to go to bed.

 After a long hard day of working, breaking up fights, running the kids all over town, cooking, cleaning, and doing everything moms do every day with no affirmation, I get to watch her face light up as she hugs and squeezes her warm blanket and tells me how soft it is and how goooooood Bubbles smells.

-Sure, she doesn’t come right out and thank me for making that happen.
+Sure, she doesn’t come to thank me for making that happen.
 BUT it’s good enough for me.